“There is nothing better than a friend unless it's a friend with chocolate” ~ Lynda Grayson

-An invitation for a glass of wine with a friend .. is never to be ignored (especially on beautiful summer afternoon).
-As I left for home ..
-I carried with me a rather odd-looking parting gift.. a glass jar covered with green mesh .. filled with water & mung beans.
+An invitation for a glass of wine with a friend is never to be ignored (especially on a beautiful summer afternoon).
+As I left for home, I carried with me a rather odd-looking parting gift.
+A glass jar covered with green mesh, filled with water and mung beans.

-“Take them home .. put them in a warm spot.. after 8 hours or so drain the water & give them a good rinse.. and from then on .. a couple of times a day rinse them again just to keep them moist.
+“Take them home and put them in a warm spot.
+After eight hours or so, drain the water and give them a good rinse.
+From then on, a couple of times a day rinse them again to keep them moist.
 Pretty soon you'll have sprouts!”

-“Really .. are you sure?
-Even if they sprout .. what the heck am I going to do with them?
+“Are you sure?
+Even if they sprout, what the heck am I going to do with them?

-Turns out the sprouting of seeds is a fascinating natural phenomena .. if there ever was one.
-Essentially the seed becomes unrecognizable.. transforming itself into something new .. and it's from this minuscule appendage .. that a plant is born.
+It turns out the sprouting of seeds is a fascinating natural phenomenon if there ever was one.
+Essentially when the seed becomes unrecognizable.
+Transforming itself into something new, and it's from this minuscule appendage that a plant is born.

-If that alone weren't enough .. this little sprout contains incredible nutritional value.
-It hosts a whole range of vitamins & enzymes that are completely absent .. or present only in very small amounts .. in an unsprouted seed.
-Not only is vitamin C produced .. (as the Chinese discovered) .. but there are many other benefits as well.
-To name a few: sprouting increases vitamin B content .. especially B2, B5, and B6.
-Complex sugars responsible for gas are broken down .. and carotene increases dramatically (sometimes 6 fold!).
+If that alone weren't enough, this little sprout contains incredible nutritional value.
+It hosts a whole range of vitamins and enzymes that are entirely absent or present only in very small amounts in an unsprouted seed.
+Not only is vitamin C produced (as the Chinese discovered), but there are many other benefits as well.
+To name a few: sprouting increases vitamin B content, especially B2, B5, and B6.
+Complex sugars responsible for gas are broken down, and carotene increases dramatically (sometimes six-fold!).

-The process also neutralizes physic acid.. a substance found in the bran of all other grains that inhibits the absorption of calcium .. magnesium .. orion .. copper .. and zinc.
-Also .. many enzymes that aid digestion are produced as the seed germinates.
+The process also neutralizes phytic acid.
+A substance found in the bran of all other grains that inhibits the absorption of calcium, magnesium, orion, copper, and zinc.
+Also, many enzymes that aid digestion is produced as the seed germinates.

-According to enzyme specialist Dr. Edward Howell, MD (Food Enzymes for Health & Longevity) .. before the advent of factory farms .. we ate most of our grain in partially germinated form.
-Grain standing in sheaves & stacks in open fields often began to sprout before it was brought into storage.
+According to enzyme specialist Dr. Edward Howell, MD (Food Enzymes for Health & Longevity) before the advent of factory farms, we ate most of our grain in partially germinated form.
+Grain standing in sheaves and stacks in open fields often began to sprout before it was brought into storage.
 Modern farming techniques prevent grains from germinating before they reach our tables.

-The method for sprouting couldn't be easier .. with no special equipment needed .. other than a mason jar and a round of screen-like material to replace the solid insert.
-The only variations will depend on the size & nature of the seeds.
+The method for sprouting couldn't be easier, with no special equipment needed, other than a mason jar and a round of screen-like material to replace the solid insert.
+The only variations will depend on the size and nature of the seeds.

 Fill the jar 1/4 of the way with any grain or seed.
-Add water to cover them .. screw on the top with its screen insert .. and allow them to soak overnight.
-Rinse them well (without removing the top) and let the sit.
-From this point on .. rinse the seeds a couple of times a day .. allowing the jar to sit at an angle to drain & allow air to circulate.
+Add water to cover them, screw on the top with its screen insert, and allow them to soak overnight.
+Rinse them well (without removing the top) and let them sit.
+From this point on, rinse the seeds a couple of times a day, allowing the jar to sit at an angle to drain and allow air to circulate.

-(ps: A great reference for Soaking & Sprouting grains, nuts, and seeds)
+(ps: A great reference for Soaking and Sprouting grains, nuts, and seeds)

 In 3 or 4 days they'll be ready